nop77svk/wtwd/README.md

 hours or was it more like 3 hours of PC work and 9 hours of attending to your children in perpetual desperate need of your attention.

-Just run and see the results.
+Just run `dotnet wtwd.dll` (provided you have the .NET 5 run-time installedf) and see the results.

 Tested (as of July 13, 2022) on Windows 10 only.